-It was an overcast and cold day but Team Martel was in high spirits for the 2016 Walk to Defeat ALS!
+It was a warm and sunny day for the 2017 Walk to Defeat ALS.
+After a hearty breakfast and some stretching and warm-up exercises, Team Martel completed the 2017 Walk to Defeat ALS.
 And, thanks to your generosity, we surpassed our fundraising goal!

 WHY WE PARTICIPATE

 We participate in memory of Adele's Mom, Helen, who was diagnosed at the age of 41 with ALS.